This post originally appeared on VICE Canada.

 "We are proud and relieved that Dillon has returned safely home from the middle-east," read Hillier's statement.
 "Jane and I would like to express our deep appreciation to all those who contacted us, offering their thoughtful and generous support to our son Dillon while he was engaged alongside the Peshmerga in Iraqi Kurdistan against the Islamic State (ISIL)."

-Beheadings, kidnappings, and mass executions were regular occurrences in the region Dillon chose to deploy to with the fledgling Kurdish security forces that, at the time, were barely holding off the advances of Islamic State forces.
+Beheadings, kidnappings, and mass executions were regular occurrences in the region Hillier chose to deploy to with the fledgling Kurdish security forces that, at the time, were barely holding off the advances of Islamic State forces.

 In December, the Hillier family launched an audacious crowdsourcing project to buy Dillon night-vision goggles in time for Christmas.
-Now, just a month later, Dillon is back home with no need for tactical military equipment.
+Now, just a month later, he is back home with no need for tactical military equipment.

-At the same time, Hillier isn't the only Canadian who wanted to join the Kurds fighting Islamic State forces—a war faction that also counts Canadians within its ranks.
+At the same time, Hillier isn't the only Canadian who wanted to join the Kurds fighting Islamic State forces—a faction that also counts Canadians within its ranks.

 "The Government of Canada has long advised against all travel to Syria and Iraq," a Foreign Affairs spokesperson told VICE in early January.
-"Canadians traveling to Syria and Iraq, including those who travel there to join local campaigns in the fight against ISIL [ISIS], must do so at their own personal risk and must be aware that rescue missions in this dangerous area will not be conducted."
+"Canadians traveling to Syria and Iraq, including those who travel there to join local campaigns in the fight against ISIL, must do so at their own personal risk and must be aware that rescue missions in this dangerous area will not be conducted."

 Instead of the YPG or Peshmerga, the spokesperson encouraged Canadians to "join the Canadian Armed Forces" if they want to help with the fight against ISIS.